opencadc/opencadc.github.io/storage-inventory/ops/README.md

 **SI concepts**:
 - **Artifact**: a representation of a file and its metadata in SI.
 File and artifact are used interchangebly through the document
 - **resourceID/serviceID**: Unique ID in a URI form associated with a deployed service.
-Examples: 'ivo://opencadc.org/minoc'
+Examples: `ivo://opencadc.org/minoc`

 ### Target Audience
 This document is intended for system administrators and other technical users who are responsible for deploying, configuring, and maintaining the system.

 ### Document Conventions
 Throughout the document, the following conventions will be used:
+- Names of SI components are in **bold** font, key concepts are in _italic_ font, examples of values are in `code` font.
 - Notes provide additional information that is relevant but not essential to understanding the main text.
 - Warnings highlight important information that must be taken into consideration to prevent potential problems.